Adriianh/Adriianh/README.md

 ### Hi there 👋

-Hi, I am a student.
-Currently, I am trying to learn some programming languages.
+I'm trying to learn some programming languages.

 - 🌱 I’m currently learning Java & Kotlin...
 - 📫 How to reach me: